-1. Rainfall Monitoring.

-The Discharger shall measure and record the rainfall on each day of the month in which a discharge occurred.
-This information shall be included in the monitoring report for that month.
-If no discharge occurred during the month, this shall be reported and therefore, a record of daily rainfall is not required for that month.

-2. Visual Observation.

-The Discharger shall make visual observations of all storm water discharge locations on at least one storm event per month that produces a significant storm water discharge, to observe the presence of floating and suspended materials, oil and grease, discoloration, turbidity, and odor.
-A "significant storm water discharge" is a continuous discharge of storm water for a minimum of 1 hour, or the intermittent discharge of storm water for a minimum of 3 hours in a 12-hour period.
+- 1. Rainfall Monitoring.
+The Discharger shall measure and record the rainfall on each day of the month or submit the data obtained from the nearest city/county operated rain gauge monitoring station.
+This information shall be included in the monitoring report for that quarter. - 2.
+Visual Observation.
+The Discharger shall make visual observations of all storm water discharge locations on at least one storm event per month that produces a significant storm water discharge to observe the presence of floating and suspended materials, oil and grease, discoloration, turbidity, and odor.
+A "significant storm water discharge" is a continuous discharge of storm water for a minimum of one hour, or the intermittent discharge of storm water for a minimum of 3 hours in a 12-hour period.